martinescardo/TypeTopology/README.md

 (**) These authors didn't write any single line of Agda code here, but they contributed to constructions, theorems and proofs via the hands of Tom de Jong.

+(***) These authors didn't write single line of Agda code here, but they contributed to constructions, theorems and proofs via the hands of Ayberk Tosun.